Concerning PPC management, small business owners typically go with the Do It Yourself (D.I.Y) option.

-If you manage your own account, you’ll be responsible for maintaining the knowledge required to keep it performing well.
-Furthermore, it’s inevitable that you're going to make costly mistakes.
+If you manage your account, you'll be responsible for maintaining the knowledge required to keep it performing well.
+Furthermore, you're inevitably going to make costly mistakes.

 A professional will keep their knowledge up-to-date and has already made those mistakes.
 They’ll already know what direction your account should go in, and know full well what not to do.
 They know how to analyze your business, and decide what keywords, ad text, budget, and type of campaign to use that best aligns with your goals.

 However, managing low-budget accounts ($1500 and under) can be very difficult.
 With such little funding, it can be hard for the average small business owner to manage their account.
 Most tutorials and even advice from Google focus on strategy and tactics for accounts with bigger budgets.